reata/sqllineage/docs/basic_concepts/lineage_runner.rst

 LineageRunner
 *************

-LineageRunner is the entry point of SQLLineage core processing logic.
+LineageRunner is the entry point for SQLLineage core processing logic.
 After parsing command-line options, a string representation of SQL statements will be feed to LineageRunner for processing.
 It contains three steps in total:

-1. Calling **sqlparse.parse** function to parse string-base SQL statements into a list of **sqlparse.sql.Statement**
+1. Calling :func:`sqlparse.parse` function to parse string-base SQL statements into a list of :class:`sqlparse.sql.Statement`

-2. Calling :class:`sqllineage.core.LineageAnalyzer` to analyze each **sqlparse.sql.Statement** and get a list of :class:`sqllineage.core.LineageResult` .
+2. Calling :class:`sqllineage.core.LineageAnalyzer` to analyze each :class:`sqlparse.sql.Statement` and get a list of :class:`sqllineage.core.LineageResult` .

 3. Calling :class:`sqllineage.combiner.combine` function to combine the list of :class:`sqllineage.core.LineageResult`